maddiebowman/SF_crime_patterns/README.md

 → Data is updated daily 10:00am PST
 * Code accurately accounts for new data as source is updated

-Data featured on the Map is accessed through an API endpoint in JSON format, limited to 1000 rows
+Data featured on the Map is accessed through an API endpoint, in JSON format, with results limited to a sample of 1000 rows

 #### Overview